GamesCreed

 SteamWorld Build, PC, Review, Screenshots, Gameplay, GamesCreed

 These two components of city building and dungeon crawling can be quickly toggled between without any additional load screens.
-However, they don’t really feel like they are one cohesive game.
+However, they don’t feel like they are one cohesive game.
 While you send materials up to the surface, once automation hits, there becomes little reason to go back to the surface.
 These result in SteamWorld Build being almost 90% an action game, with city building tacked on top for flavor.

-One of the biggest emphasizes that this is primarily a dungeon crawler is the save system.
+One of the biggest emphases that this is primarily a dungeon crawler is the save system.
 Each campaign uses a single save slot that auto-updates periodically.
 This leaves lasting choices, like in action RPGs like Elden Ring or Lords of the Fallen.
 This seems out of place for a city builder, which typically prides itself on allowing player freedom.

 Steamworld Build features full voice acting but is not at all timed correctly with the subtitles or dialogue boxes.
 There are no pauses in the text, with words appearing and moving on before characters have even delivered their lines.
-This is immensely distracting and almost incentive to turn the story off completely.
+This is immensely distracting and almost an incentive to turn the story off completely.
 It is hard to tell if this is a bug, oversight, or made better sense in native Swedish.

 SteamWorld Build, PC, Review, Screenshots, Gameplay, GamesCreed